M64GitHub/whisper-rocm/README.md

 ### Microphone permissions

 Make sure your browser has microphone access.
-The app requires HTTPS or localhost to access the microphone.

 ## License